Madisonkanna/madisonkanna.com/src/content/2019-in-review.md

 tags: ["Personal"]
 ---

-A photo of me visiting the Art Institute in Chicago this summer.
+A photo of me (and some cool lady with sunglasses on) visiting the Art Institute in Chicago this summer.

 I wrote down a few of the things I accomplished this year and a few things I could have done better.